FreeBSD manual

 --keep=<msg>

-Like --keep create a .keep file before moving the index into its
+Like --keep, create a .keep file before moving the index into its

 Die, if the pack contains broken objects or links.
+An optional

 --progress-title